 Forrest Gump looked like one of many Baby Boomer nostalgic trips that came out during the craze.
 But the reality is that it was only pretending to look like a nostalgia trip as a bait and switch.
 Audiences were supposed to go into it thinking it would be another fond look back at the Boomer Years.
 But the real purpose of the movie was to feed everyone propaganda about what those years and the Boomers were all about.

 What was this propaganda and how did Forrest Gump present it?
 Let’s take a look at the so-called Jenny and Forrest romance–or, like I call it, the “fauxmance.”

-But if there was no love story, what were you really seeing?
+Since there was no love story, what were you really seeing in Forrest Gump?

 The reality is that Jenny and Forrest were not really characters so much as symbols.
 Jenny was a symbol of the Counterculture Boomer who protested the government and rejected tradition by living a life of sex, drugs and rock and roll.
 Forrest was a symbol of the Establishment Boomer who didn’t protest, did everything the authority figures told him to do and settled into a life of tradition.